 Knowing what to do after a car accident can be overwhelming.
 You might have a serious injury and need extensive medical care.
 Or maybe you can't work and unpaid bills keep piling up.
 Or perhaps you received a call from an insurance company and they're trying to get you to settle your case.

 Don't feel pressured to do anything after your accident.
 You have options and we can help.
-Attorneys Gregory F. Coplan and Benjamin A. Crane understand how the legal system works in Cook County and throughout Illinois.
+Our attorneys understand how the legal system works in Cook County and throughout Illinois.
 That's how we have consistently secured many large settlements and verdicts for different types of car accidents, including a $5.6 million settlement for a car accident victim and his family.

 That might seem like a lot of money.
 But many people fail to take into account the true cost of a serious car accident in Chicago, Oak Park or elsewhere throughout the state.
 Medical expenses can be gigantic.
 Bills pile up fast.
 You might be unable work for weeks, months or even years.

 And to make matters worse, many insurance companies do everything they can to pay injury victims as little as possible.
 Insurance companies don't intimidate us.
 We know how to negotiate with them and get injury victims the money they rightfully deserve.

 Stop worrying about what to do after your accident.
 Contact us anytime with your important questions.
 We know why car accidents happen and we're here to help you get your life back on track.
 We're conveniently located in Chicago and Oak Park to serve all your legal needs.

 There are hundreds of crashes in Illinois every day, and nearly half of them happen in Cook County.
 Many of these crashes happen on busy roads and highways throughout the Chicago area.
 Some roads and highways have reputations for being more dangerous than others.